-Conservatives were delighted to welcome Rt Hon Sajid Javid MP, Secretary of State for Communities and Local Government, to Basingstoke on Tuesday 4th April.
+Conservatives were delighted to welcome Rt Hon Sajid Javid MP, Secretary of State for Communities and Local Government, to Basingstoke.
 One of the sites the Secretary of State visited was Basing View, recently declared an Enterprise Zone, where thousands of jobs will be created as the business centre is modernised and regenerated.

 Hampshire County Council (HCC) and Basingstoke & Deane Borough Council (BDBC) are key partners working with the M3 Local Enterprise Partnership to promote the development of Basing View.
 An Enterprise Zone Steering Group has been set up to drive demand from potential business occupiers to the site.
 For 25 years all business rates growth can be retained by the LEP to support costs of infrastructure on and around the Enterprise Zone.